Understanding Pennsylvania Dog Bite Laws

 Get the Compensation and Help You Deserve Today

 Determining whether the dog owner is liable is very fact specific.
 The best way to establish owner liability is to consult a dog bite attorney to evaluate the facts of the incident.
 An experienced attorney will be able to determine whether the given circumstances surrounding the dog bite will hold the owner liable.
 A person who has been injured by a dog bite must file his or her claim in a specific time frame.
-It is important to contact a dog bite attorney at The Law Offices of Michael T. van der Veen immediately to ensure you recover damages for your dog bite injury in a timely manner.
+It is important to contact a dog bite attorney at van der Veen, O’Neill, Hartshorn, and Levin immediately to ensure you recover damages for your dog bite injury in a timely manner.
 Our resourceful Philadelphia personal injury attorneys have decades of experience dealing with dog bite claims and analyzing dog bite laws.
 Not only are our dedicated lawyers devoted to winning your legal claim, we will also guide you through the process with compassion and patience.
 We know how traumatizing a dog bite injury can be and our sole goal is to take the burden of this incident from you because you need to focus on healing.